Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 This module contains the functionality for running the LGV model which includes calculating trip ends, using a gravity model to generate annual trip matrices and converting the annual matrices to time periods.
 The interface is shown below.
+The methodology of the LGV model is based on Ian Williams' technical note "LGVN Model Design" [[2](#references)].

 ![LGV Model GUI](doc/images/lgv_model_menu.PNG "LGV Model GUI")